 - Monitor hearing notices, such as those regarding the Board of Adjustment, Building Appeals, and Conditional Use.

 - Share pertinent information with neighborhood groups and block units.

 - Participate in special projects as assigned.

 - Remove illegal signs in right of way per current NST procedure.

 - Recruit block party participants for the annual National Night Out.

 - In cooperation with other members of the problem properties team, identify and introduce potential nuisance properties, as found through research, personal observance, Aldermanic or citizen referral, or through routine research of police calls for service.

 - Attend and update the NST problem property database with all information that may be needed in the event of a public hearing, resolving expired and inactive cases on a regular monthly basis.

-- Monitor active public nuisance cases in assigned area by reviewing the monthly nuisance monitoring agenda (this is produced by the NST).
+- Monitor active public nuisance cases in assigned area by reviewing the monthly nuisance monitoring agenda.

-- Post Public Nuisance letters, consent agreements, and hearing notices as defined in the ordinance, taking photographs for NST records and inclusion in the problem properties database.
+- Post Public Nuisance letters, consent agreements, and hearing notices as defined in the ordinance, taking photographs for the problem properties database.